jordanl17/jokes/README.md

 ## npm install

-Please cd into both f jokes-frontend and server before running npm install.
+Please cd into both of jokes-frontend and server before running npm install.
 Please also run npm install at the root to ensure that all dependencies have been installed.

 ## Available Scripts